berzerk0/GitPage/How-To-Guides/FirstCTF_2of2_TamingTheBulldog.md

 <br>

 Our flag-capturing, root-accessing process will go something like this:<br>
-(Most of these are not widely used terms)
+(The terms below are not standard, I am using them organize the process for you)

 1.	__Getting Connected__
 2.	__Information Gathering__ - What does the box offer?
 Where should we look?
-3.	__External Observation/Reconnaissance__  - Finding Vulnerable points from the outside
+3.	__External Observation/Reconnaissance__  - Finding vulnerable points from the outside
 4.	__Gaining Low-Privilege Access to the System__ - Attempting to gain access and pop a "user" shell
 5.	__Internal Observation/Enumeration__ - finding vulnerable points from the inside
 6.	__Privilege Escalation__ - Gaining root access by via exploit, misconfiguration, or by taking advantage of privileged information insecurely stored.

-The above process is NOT up to the standards used by professionals, and is not meant to be scalable.
+The above process is *not* up to the standards used by professionals, and is meant to be more of a base to build a more comprehensive process of your own.
 It aims to simply demonstrate a general outline of the steps we need to perform in order to get the flag.
 There are many standards for penetration testing, and the [Penetration Testing Execution Standard]( http://www.pentest-standard.org/index.php/Main_Page) is a great outline.